An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 \subsubsection{Physics and Governing Equations}

 Due to the presence of solid, liquid and gaseous phases, resolving the thermo fluid dynamics of the process involves a multitude of physics.
-Most prominently, research has shown that the accurate representation of surface tension forces due to temperature gradient plays a key role in obtaining realistic results regarding the morphology of the solidified tracks, temperature gradients and presence of pores - all of which have shown to be important indicators for process quality \cite{debroyAdditiveManufacturingMetallic2018a}.
+Most prominently, research has shown that the accurate representation of surface tension forces due to temperature gradient plays a key role in obtaining realistic results regarding the morphology of the solidified tracks, temperature gradients and presence of pores - all of which have shown to be important indicators for process quality \cite{debroyAdditiveManufacturingMetallic2018}.

-The multiphase problem that arises from this application is discretised using the Volume of Fluid method.
+The multiphase problem that arises from this application is discretized using the Volume of Fluid method.
 The equations for this model have been introduced in section \ref{sec:advection-equation}.
-In total, we have one solid metallic, one liquid metallic and two gaseous phases for vaporised metal and the shielding gas, yielding four phase fractions that need to be tracked.
-In accordance with the previous discussion in section \ref{sec:advection-equation}, one may omit modeling one of these phases using a conservation law as one can calculate it using the compatibility condition in Eq. \ref{eq:vof-sum} as well.
+In total, we have one solid metallic, one liquid metallic and two gaseous phases for vaporized metal and the shielding gas, yielding four phase fractions that need to be tracked.
+Following the previous discussion in section \ref{sec:advection-equation}, one may omit to model one of these phases using a conservation law as one can calculate it using the compatibility condition in Eq. \ref{eq:vof-sum} as well.